 Play and Creative Arts therapies are soundly based on psychological and neuroscience principles, but these have to be acquired and incorporated into a therapist’s practice using experiential training as well as theory.
 There is considerable scope for bona fide professionals such as psychologists, psychiatrists, psychotherapists, teachers, social workers, paediatricians and occupational therapists to update and extend their skills for working with children.

-At last, a coherent and accredited play and creative arts training programme in Hong Kong
+At last, a coherent and accredited play and creative arts training programme is available in Hong Kong:

 A number of short ad hoc play therapy training events have taken place over recent years in Hong Kong but until now there hasn’t been an accredited, coherent, comprehensive course that leads to certification by a recognised body.
-This is about to change with the establishment of the M.A. in Practice Based Play Therapy programme which includes the Post Graduate Certificate in Therapeutic Play Skills and the Post Graduate Diploma in Play Therapy courses.
+Our training is a comprehensive course that is recognized by the UK Professional Standard Authority for its professionalism clinically.

 Q: When will the receipt be issued?

-A: The receipt will be emailed to you from APAC 1 day before the start of the course.
+A: The receipt will be emailed to you on the start of the course.

 Q: Will there be a certificate for completion afterwards?